Duality and polyhedrality of cones for Mori dream spaces: The geometry of the cones

 \section{The geometry of the cones $\mathcal D_k$}

-In this section we show that the stable base locus decomposition of the pseudo-effective cone of a normal projective variety $X$ with irrationality zero is compatible with the filtration of cones \eqref{filtration-cones-divisors}, that is, every cone $\mathcal{D}_{k}$ decomposes as a union of stable base locus chambers.
-Moreover if $X$ is a Mori dream space, since each stable base locus chamber is a union of nef chambers, we obtain that $\mathcal{D}_{k}$ is a union of such chambers.
+In this section we show that the stable base locus decomposition of the pseudo-effective cone of a normal $\mathbb Q$-factorial projective variety $X$ with irrationality zero is compatible with the filtration of cones \eqref{filtration-cones-divisors}, that is, every cone $\mathcal{D}_{k}$ decomposes as a union of stable base locus chambers.
+Moreover if $X$ is a Mori dream space, since each stable base locus chamber is a union of Mori chambers, we obtain that $\mathcal{D}_{k}$ is a union of such chambers.
 Furthermore, it is possible to characterise the set of Mori chambers whose union is $\mathcal{D}_{k}$, for every $1\le k\le n-1$.

-\begin{lemma} Let $X$ be a normal projective variety with $h^1(X,\mathcal{O}_X)=0$.
+\begin{lemma} Let $X$ be a normal $\mathbb Q$-factorial projective variety and assume $h^1(X,\mathcal{O}_X)=0$.
 Then, for every $k$, the cone ${D}_{k}$ is a union of stable base locus chambers. \end{lemma} \begin{proof} We shall prove that the stable base locus chamber decomposition of the pseudo-effective cone of $X$ induces a chamber decomposition on each cone $D_k$, by showing that every stable base locus chamber is contained in the difference set $D_{k-1}\setminus D_k$, for some $1\leq k \leq n-1 $.

 In fact, let $B$ be a stable base locus chamber, and let $D$ be an effective divisor that lies in $B$.
 Let $n-k$ be the dimension of $\mathbb{B}(D)$ or, equivalently, the maximum dimension of the components of $\mathbb{B}(D)$.
 The inequality $\dim\mathbb{B}(D)\ge n-k$ implies that $D$ does not lie in ${D}_k$, while since $\dim\mathbb{B}(D)\le n-k$, $D$ lies in ${D}_{k-1}$, that is, $D \in D_{k-1}\setminus D_k$.
 Since $B$ is a stable base locus chamber, by definition the same holds for any other divisor in $B$.
 Thus, $B\subset D_{k-1}\setminus D_k$. \end{proof}